 The route arises from a protocol entered into with the four existing routes corresponding to each of the wine regions, Douro, Vinhos Verdes, Távara-Varosa and Trás-os-Montes, as a means of creating differentiated wine tourism experiences on each of the four routes.
 This interconnection, whether physical or functional, is capable of arousing considerable interest in the consumer market through a thoroughly screened and identified provision of services.

 Due to the fact this is a relatively recent activity in Portugal, the wine cluster accounts for a large slice of the tourism sector in northern Portugal.
-The last ten years have registered a highly significant growth in the number of wine-producing estates, which have found wine tourism to be an extremely interesting way of promoting their products.
+The last ten years have registered a highly significant growth in the number of wine-producing estates, which have found wine tourism to be an extremely interesting way of promoting their products including the branded bottled water.
 There are currently more than 400 estates in the region with the potential to engage in tourist activity, this being a very important means of boosting activity related to a product that is of enormous strategic value for the region.

 Wine and tourism are two strategic sectors of the national economy and provide a major contribution to the country´s Gross Domestic Product, and which, due to networking and the use of synergies, will certainly become one of the biggest tourist attractions in Porto and northern Portugal.